Swagger vs Postman for API Documentation (2025 Comparison)

 Postman

-Postman is a platform for API development, testing, monitoring and collaboration.
+Postman is a comprehensive platform for API development, testing, monitoring, and collaboration.
+It serves as a complete API lifecycle management tool.

 It enables developers and testers to: